 - When: First Sunday of the year

 Three Kings day is not a public holiday but it is an important day in the French calendar.
-This is the day (or week) when French people get to pig out on a pastry from Brittany called the galette de roi.
+January 6th is the day when French people get to pig out on a pastry from Brittany called the galette de roi.

 The pastry usually has a tiny figurine called a feuve is hidden by the baker within the galette de roi, and the person who finds it is crowned King or Queen for the day.